hospitaljobsin/hospitaljobsin/README.md

 - we can add other tools too, like showing current applications, saved jobs etcaaa

 # TODO- recruiter portal
-- add is_active field to job
-- add make job active (publish mutation)
-- only show active jobs in seeker portal
-- option to make a job inactive

 - feature: save job as draft
-- add applications feature
-    - custom application form that can be created for each job
 - list applications
 - group applications into stages:
     - waiting for review